Glenroy - West

 Employment conditions in Glenroy - West demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Glenroy-West has a highly educated workforce with essential services sectors well represented.
+Glenroy-West has an educated workforce with prominent representation in essential services sectors.
 Its unemployment rate is 3.0%, lower than Greater Melbourne's 4.7%.
+Employment growth over the past year was estimated at 1.8%.

 Frequently Asked Questions - Employment